dovbrand/EthereumRoullette/README.md

 4. Contract can deposit any amount of money to contract at any time

 #### After the contract is deployed:
+1. Commitment Hash is called
+2. Casino deposits 1 ether
+3. Player will join contract by switching account addresses
+4. Player will deposit their bet amount
+5. Player can now place their bet
+  - Player can remove or see their current bets on the table
+6.
 ---
 ### Testing (Back End)
 Steps for testing the contract;